-Push Plastic Filament Review: High Quality 3D Printer Filament From Arkansas Extruder Experts
+Push Plastic Filament Review: 3D Printer Filament

-And while in the past there have been some issues with Push Plastic clogging and jamming, Push Plastic quality control over the last year has radically improved.
-The quality of their PLA and ABS has improved to the point where they are quickly catching up with other leading brands.
+While in the past there have been some issues with Push Plastic clogging and jamming, Push Plastic quality control has radically improved.
+The quality of their PLA and ABS has improved to the point where they are basically indistinguishable from other leading brands.

 One of the other more compelling aspects of Push Plastic is that they are a completely homegrown 100% USA company.
 This allows them to offer unique deals on shipping and sales on a daily basis.

 But by far the most interesting product they sell are massive 10 kg, 25 kg, and even 50 kg filament spools.
 That means you don’t have to swap out a new spool every time you print a kilogram of filament.

 Who Owns Push Plastic?